 Using Plugins 2 - The sync Plugin

-In this tutorial, we will dig into a very important problem when dealing with distributed system for music creation, i.e. how to synchronize our musical / audio events across the different devices that compose our system.
+In this tutorial, we will dig into a very important problem when dealing with distributed system, and moreover in musical context, i.e. how to synchronize events across the different devices that compose our system.

-After a short introduction on why this can be an issue and of the underlying concepts involved in synchronizing devices on a network, we will learn how to use the @soundworks/plugin-sync
+After a short introduction about why this can be an issue and of the underlying concepts involved in synchronizing devices on a network, we will learn how to use the @soundworks/plugin-sync

-plugin which is proposed to solve this particular issue.
+plugin which is proposed to solve this particular class of problems.

 Related documentation